luyadev/luya/README.md

 ### Questions and Problems

-If you have any question or problem, don't hesitate to create a `New issue` on the project repository.
+If you have any question or problem, don't hesitate to create a [new issue](https://github.com/zephir/luya/issues/new) on the project repository.

 + [Questions & Issues](https://github.com/zephir/luya/issues)